Misinformation and mudslinging reach new heights in Oceano

 After several hours of contentious public comment, county supervisors were clearly split along political lines.
 SLO County Supervisor Bruce Gibson argued that instead of recognizing a second advisory council, they should work on switching the existing council to elected members.

-Supervisor Lynn Compton argued that she had attempted for years to have elected advisory council members, without success.
+Supervisor Lynn Compton countered saying that she had attempted for years to have elected advisory council members, without success.
 The board then voted 3-2 to recognize the Vitality Advisory Council of Oceano, with Gibson and Supervisor Dawn Ortiz-Legg dissenting.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines